biopragmatics/oquat/docs/unknowns/source/po.md

 </details>

-## `GO_GIT` (1)
+## `GO_GIT`

+There are 1 usages of `GO_GIT` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GO_GIT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GO_GIT).

 | curie        |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | GO_GIT:10340 |        5 | [PO:0025535](http://purl.obolibrary.org/obo/PO_0025535), [PO:0025537](http://purl.obolibrary.org/obo/PO_0025537), [PO:0025549](http://purl.obolibrary.org/obo/PO_0025549), [PO:0025550](http://purl.obolibrary.org/obo/PO_0025550), [PO:0025551](http://purl.obolibrary.org/obo/PO_0025551), ... |

-## `OBO-SF2_PO` (9)
+## `OBO-SF2_PO`

+There are 9 usages of `OBO-SF2_PO` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OBO-SF2_PO)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OBO-SF2_PO).

 | curie          |   usages | nodes                                                                                                                                                                     |
 |----------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|